DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Essay writing is one of the very valuable skills we teach you at A-Level History.
 There are fewer different question types at A-Level than at GCSE.
 We will teach you techniques for writing essays which develop the skills you already have.
 You won’t have to do one every week.

-Yes it will.
+Yes, it will.
 The specification has been designed by exam boards in close consultation with universities.
 It is therefore a highly-regarded qualification which universities particularly value on UCAS applications.
 History is named a ‘facilitating’ subject by the Russell Group of universities, meaning that it is a subject that universities particularly look for on applications for a wide range of different courses (not just History courses).
 A good grade in History at A-Level will make you stand out as a strong candidate when applying for university, whatever subject you choose to study.

 History is an interesting and worthwhile subject which broadens your understanding of the contemporary world and your analytical skills.
-By the time you complete your A-Level in History, you will be able to write, argue, persuade, debate, process information, weigh up evidence and reach and present conclusions.
+By the time you complete your A-Level in History, you will be able to write, argue, persuade, debate, process information, weigh up evidence, reach and present conclusions.
 These skills are highly prized by employers in a very wide range of fields, including business, management, journalism and the media, law, politics and the civil service, economics, finance and accounting, the arts, tourism and heritage.

 Available As